alba1735/tRNAgraph/docs/cli_reference.md

 - **`--clusteroverview`**: Generate overview plot.
 Default: `False`.
 Forced on when `-g all` is used.
 - **`--clustermask`**: Mask unclustered points.
 Default: `False`.
 - **`--clusternumeric`**: Treat the `--clustergrp` category as numeric rather than categorical, which changes how it is coloured and ordered.
 Default: `False`.

-**Compare Options:**

-Only used by `-g compare`, which `all` does not include.

-- **`--comparegrp1`**: AnnData `obs` column drawn as the coloured **series** within each figure.
-Default: `group`.
-- **`--comparegrp2`**: AnnData `obs` column the fold change is taken **between**.
-Default: `group`.

-> [!IMPORTANT]
-> The direction is the opposite of what the names suggest, and this reference previously described it backwards.
-The fold change is taken **between `--comparegrp2` values, within each `--comparegrp1` value**.
-So `--comparegrp2` is the axis being compared, and `--comparegrp1` is the series the bars are coloured by.
-One figure is written per pair of `--comparegrp2` values, per count grouping (`amino` and `iso`).

-> Fold changes come from the same PyDESeq2 negative-binomial fit as the heatmap and volcano, taken over the `amino` or `iso` axis, with BH-adjusted p-values.
-Each `--comparegrp1` value is fitted separately on its own subset rather than as an interaction term.
-Because the fit re-derives size factors from the raw counts, a dataset in which every feature moves together is read as a library-size difference and reported as no change.
->
-> The two must name **different** columns: with one column for both, there is no comparison to make, and the run now aborts saying so rather than failing inside pandas with `Grouper for 'group' not 1-dimensional`.
-Because both flags default to `group`, reaching this plot always means setting at least one of them.
-A comparison also needs a `--comparegrp2` value shared across every value of `--comparegrp1`; where none exists — always the case when `--comparegrp1` is a per-observation-unique column such as `sample` — that count grouping is skipped with a warning rather than failing.
-A count grouping is likewise skipped, naming both columns, when a `--comparegrp1` value has only one sample per `--comparegrp2` value: an unreplicated design leaves no residual variation to estimate dispersion from, so no fold change can be fitted.

 **Venn Options:**